 Landfill Operators (LOs) based in England and Northern Ireland pay Landfill tax to HM Revenue & Customs on every tonne of waste that they dispose of in a landfill site.

-The Landfill Communities Fund (LCF) is an innovative tax credit scheme operating in England, Northern and Ireland, which 'offsets' some of the negative impacts of living in the vicinity of a landfill site for affected communities.
+The Landfill Communities Fund (LCF) is an innovative tax credit scheme operating in England and Northern Ireland, which 'offsets' some of the negative impacts of living in the vicinity of a landfill site for affected communities.

 Under the LCF, LOs based in England and Northern Ireland are able to pay a proportion of their Landfill tax liability to not-for-profit organisations which deliver projects for the benefit of communities and the environment in the vicinity of a landfill site.
 In order to receive LCF funds from a LO these not for profit organisations must become enrolled with ENTRUST as Environmental Bodies (EBs).